Georgia sheriff: 3 officers wounded, 1 suspect dead, 1 held - WTMJ

 VILLA RICA, Ga.
-(AP) — Three Georgia police officers were shot and wounded as they pursued two brothers from Alabama in a high-speed chase that ended early Monday with one brother shot and killed and the other in custody, authorities said.
+(AP) — Three Georgia police officers were shot and wounded as they pursued two cousins from Alabama in a high-speed chase that ended early Monday with one cousin shot and killed and the other in custody, authorities said.

 A Georgia State Patrol trooper clocked a Nissan Sentra going 111 mph (179 kph) on Interstate 20 and initiated a traffic stop around 3:30 a.m., Georgia State Patrol Capt.
 Brandon Dawson said.
 The driver initially stopped but took off again as the trooper approached the back of the car.

-Note: This story was first published on April 12, 2021.
-It was updated on April 13, 2021 to correct that the two suspects were cousins, not brothers, as law enforcement officials initially said.